 Psychology has a monumental role to play when it comes to understanding and contextualizing anomalous experiences.
-The first strides, from a historical perspective, were made by Stanislav and Christina Grof who developed the related terms spiritual emergence and spiritual emergency (Grof & Grof, 1989; 1990).
+The first strides, from a historical perspective, were made in the 1880s by the British Society for Psychical Research.
+Roughly a century afterwards Stanislav and Christina Grof took it a step further when they pioneered the related terms spiritual emergence and spiritual emergency (Grof & Grof, 1989; 1990).
 Save for being interrelated they represent a continuum of experience.
-According to the researchers psychospiritual development and personal growth cannot occur unless an experient cycles through ‘non-ordinary states of consciousness,’ spontaneous anomalous experiences of a psychic or extra-personal nature that may be appraised as ego-dystonic and appear to be irreconcilable with the existing cognitive schemata of self and cosmos.
+According to the researchers psychospiritual development and personal growth sometimes occur when an experient cycles through ‘non-ordinary states of consciousness,’ spontaneous anomalous experiences of a psychic or extra-personal nature that may be appraised as ego-dystonic and appear to be irreconcilable with the existing cognitive schemata of self and cosmos.
 As harbingers of transformational crises they take many forms–kundalini awakenings, shamanic initiatory crises, psychic openings, mystical experiences, and so forth (Lukoff, Lu, & Turner, 1998).

 Cortright, B. (1997).
 Psychotherapy and spirit: Theory and practice in transpersonal psychotherapy.
-SUNY Press.
+Albany, NY: SUNY Press.

 Lukoff, D., Lu, F., & Turner, R. (1998).
 From spiritual emergency to spiritual problem: The transpersonal roots of the new DSM-IV category.
 Journal of Humanistic Psychology, 38(2), 21-50.